Chilly aquarium water is more natural and relatively easy to achieve at home, considering it is synonymous with room

 Having said that, a careful selection can definitely include such fish as well as adaptive tropical ones that do well in subtropical freshwater aquariums.

-Let’s take a look at the 17 best cold-water species of freshwater fish, with the main focus on the hardy ones, who are also suitable for beginners.
+Let’s take a look at the 18 best cold-water fish, with the main focus on the hardy ones that will do well without an aquarium heater.

 Aquarium fish are cold-blooded creatures and the thermal environment they live in plays a significant role in their well-being and development.
 It’s important to understand, however, that water temperature is not the only key factor for successful fish keeping.